V3-Alliance/HubZero_puppet/README.md

 heat stack-create --template-file=heat/hubzero.yaml --environment-file=heat/environment.yaml hubzero_1_3

 # wait for a while...
-# TODO: email the user when the install is complete...
 ```

 Once complete, the passwords and users created by the ldap installation have been written to the file: